AradhyaNepal/AradhyaNepal/README.md

     I can do it all day😎🤙🏻🔥

-    Hello,
-    Its me Aaradhya dreaming of becoming an full stack Mobile developer.
-    From school days I was very good with computers, may be because of my dad being techie kind of person.
-    In class 12 beginning I decided to do Mobile development so I learned java, joined lots of online/physical course and choose my career as per that.
-    In Bachelor, I decided to do Mobile development from Flutter, and build my career.

-    So Flutter might not be the best tech, but for me its something which help me to get started on my career and get exposure to the real world tech market.
-In Flutter I am in stage where I can build any app, obviously by googling if any issues faced on the middle.

-    But in future I don't wanna be limit my self to Flutter, I wanna extend my width on other stack to, I am also learning:
+    I wanna be dedicated:
-    1) Spring boot for backend using Java
+    1) Mobile Developer, using Flutter.
-    2) React Web
+    2) Backend side project developer, using spring.
+    3) Security Expert
-    3) Teaching (By video, by blogs, to college students, by codebase examples, in office guidance to juniors)
+    4) Teacher (By video, by blogs, to college students, by codebase examples, in office guidance to juniors and so on)
-    4) Engineer over above 4 frameworker.
-I will use Flutter to be that engineer, because its what I do most of the hours.

     Thanks for reading 😊